solarwinds/snap-plugin-lib/v2/tutorial/09-config/README.md

 Majority of the code will be put into new file (`./collector/config.go`)

-We will start from defining default values
+We will start by defining the default values
 ```go
 const (
 	defaultMinCpuUsage             = 0.05